habitry/habitry_source/Templates/05-the-habit.md

 You might want to track specific meals (just breakfasts, lunches, or dinners), or specific days (e.g., Mondays, Wednesdays, Fridays).

-Point is, whatever you pick, it should be as easy as brushing your teeth.
+This is very important: Whatever you pick, it should be as easy as brushing your teeth.

 **When Am I Going To Do The Habit?**